KeepsakeAutomation/Functional-modules-for-Laser-Cutting-Nesting-/README.md

 <img src="https://github.com/KeepsakeAutomation/Nesting/blob/master/img/Flow_chart_3.png">
  </p>

+__NOTE:__ Following packages need to be installed for proper usage of this nesting module: 1. cv2 2. matplotlib 3.svglib 4.reportlab 5.math 6.time

 To-do list:
 1. Optimisation of nesting by adding more functions for distances
 2. Creating the library for the nesting code